Asociación Ambiente Sur

 Río Gallegos Estuary is an important stopover site for thousands of White-rumped Sandpipers, Baird's Sandpipers, and Sanderlings, hundreds of Hudsonian Godwits, hundreds of threatened Magellanic Plovers, the Critically Endangered Hooded Grebe, and thousands of Two-banded Plovers and Magellanic Oystercatchers.
-The municipal reserve of Rio Gallegos has flourished under the management of ICFC partner Asociación Ambiente Sur, but little has been done to protect the provincial reserve, despite its even greater importance for migratory shorebirds.
+The municipal reserve of Rio Gallegos has flourished under the management of ICFC partner Asociación Ambiente Sur, but until this project, little had been done to protect the provincial reserve, despite its even greater importance for migratory shorebirds.

 Threats include illegal use of fishing nets, off-road vehicles, dogs, and free-roaming horses in shorebird roosting and feeding areas.
 This project addresses this gap.

 |Project personnel at Rio Gallegos Estuary © Asociación Ambiente Sur|